knbknb/find-emoji-dik/README.md

 Then the script uses the GPT Large Language Model (LLM) to translate sentence fragments from the novel "Moby Dick" (posted by above-mentioned bot) into Emojis, and post that string of emojis as a new toot to the Mastodon API.

-_This little Python project served to refresh my Python skills.
-It was also instructive for learning-by-doing LLM APIs._
+_This funny little Python project served to refresh my Python skills.
+I'm learning to interact with LLM APIs, learning by doing._

 ## Call and Expected Output